Chhaya-Tundwal05/legal-data-ingestion-RAG-pipeline/README.md

 **No alias tables yet**: The schema normalizes entities but doesn't yet include dedicated alias tables for raw spellings.
 The `name_variations` tables serve this purpose for now, and alias tables can be added later if needed for more sophisticated matching.

 **Dual error logging**: Errors are logged both structurally (in `ingest_errors` table for SQL queries) and as raw JSON copies (in quarantine files for reprocessing).
 This provides flexibility but requires maintaining two sources of truth.

+- We intentionally did NOT store the full raw JSON in a staging table.
+Raw records are kept as line-delimited JSON files instead, because it keeps PostgreSQL lean, avoids premature schema decisions, and makes reprocessing easier during early iterations.

+- We deferred adding a date dimension table because analytics queries are not part of the MVP.
+If we later need fast OLAP-style reporting, the model supports adding `dim_date` and foreign keys without breaking existing ingestion.

 ## How to Run